-Unfortunately, storms in Fiji are often severe, causing significant damage and loss of life.
-Tropical cyclones also play havoc with airline schedules, and even relatively minor storms can leave travellers stranded due to flight cancellations.
+Unfortunately, storms in Fiji are often severe, causing significant damage.
+Tropical cyclones also play havoc with airline schedules and even relatively minor storms can leave travellers stranded due to flight cancellations.

 If you’re visiting Fiji during the summer months when cyclones are most likely to occur, it’s important that you carefully monitor weather forecasts when planning your trip.

-However, our policy doesn’t cover you for certain activities, like kitesurfing.
+Our policy doesn’t cover you for certain activities, like kitesurfing.
 For other activities like parasailing, you are only covered if you participate with a licensed operator.
 If you’re scuba diving in Fiji, it’s essential that you hold an open water diving certificate or are diving with a qualified instructor.

 How to avoid getting sick in Fiji